Augustusmyc/Alpha-Zero-Gomoku/README.md

 bash train_net.sh

-If you want to train the model on windows 10, transform "train.sh" to "train.bat" and fix corresponding commands.
+If you want to train the model on windows 10, convert "train.sh" to "train.bat" and change corresponding commands.

 # Human play with AI (inference)